 The Clark & Wilson wood-sided caboose saw many miles of service behind log trains.

-This is just oneof the highlights of the visit to the Camp 18 Logging Museum.
+This is just one of the highlights when visiting the Camp 18 Logging Restaurant.

 The Camp 18 Logging Museum is an integral part of the restaurant property.

 Those who want to learn more about logging history in the northwest, or who simply are curious about vintage logging machinery, will find plenty of material at Camp 18.
 Outdoor displays include multiple steam donkeys such as a Dolbeer single spool, a very early first-generation model, to a high-tech late-model Willamette compound geared yarder that was the height of technology for its day.
 Other displays on site include a large bandsaw from a sawmill, a self-propelled Ohio steam crane, Caterpillar-style tracked vehicles that worked in the woods, a railroad skeleton log car and other heavy equipment plus a wide variety of large and small hardware.

 The single-cylinder vertical-spool Dolbeer donkey is among the first steam donkey models to work in the woods.

 The double-bitted bandsaw on display once worked in a sawmill in the Pacific Northwest.
 This is one neat piece of logging machinery.